Peppermint

 • Ceremonial smudging practices for space clearing

-Victorian households kept dried peppermint bundles in wardrobes to repel moths naturally.
+Victorian households kept dried bundles in wardrobes to repel moths naturally.
 Traditional Chinese medicine incorporated peppermint into cooling formulas for warm weather balance.
-Japanese bath houses added peppermint to hot water for its invigorating properties.

-This versatile herb continues connecting culinary pleasure with traditional wellness practices.
-Its natural menthol content makes it especially valued in herbal smoking blends designed for home enjoyment.
+Today, this versatile herb continues connecting culinary pleasure with traditional wellness practices.
+Its natural menthol content delivers a smooth, cooling experience—making it especially popular in herbal smoking blends designed for home enjoyment.

 Historical Usage